AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 >[!NOTE]
 >
->If you want to deploy your own Extended Validation SSL certificate for your company instead of using the Let's Encrypt certificate, contact your CTA or submit a [Support ticket](https://support.magento.com/hc/en-us/articles/360019088251).
+>If you want to deploy your own Extended Validation SSL certificate for your company instead of using the Let's Encrypt certificate, contact your CTA or [Submit an Adobe Commerce Support ticket](https://support.magento.com/hc/en-us/articles/360019088251).

 ## Set up the Security Scan Tool